 DE GUZMAN: Thailand's successful campaigns to control malaria have not been so easily repeated by neighboring Burma and Cambodia.
 But the biggest fear now is that Thailand's newer, drug-resistant strains are slowly making their way to sub-Saharan Africa.
 It's happened before, but this time the effects are predicted to be much more devastating.
 For Living on Earth, I'm Orlando de Guzman in Bangkok.

 CURWOOD: One footnote to our story.
 Recently there has been a lot of concern about the spread of malaria related to global warming.
-A study out of Oxford University says that as the world heats up, places where malaria exists will shift over the next 50 years.
+A new study out of Oxford University says that as the world heats up, places where malaria exists will shift over the next 50 years.
 Some places that are presently free of the disease, including parts of Mexico and the southern United States, will likely see outbreaks.
 But other regions, including parts of Brazil, Bolivia, and the Horn of Africa, are predicted to become malaria-free.

 Living on Earth wants to hear from you!